ShaonMajumder/PenOS/README.md

 # <img src="penos-favicon.svg" alt="PenOS" style="height: 1em; vertical-align: middle;"> PenOS

+PenOS is our own 32-bit x86 kernel, built from scratch and booted via GRUB.
+A custom assembly stub in `src/boot.s` brings the CPU into protected mode and hands off to `kernel_main`, where each subsystem is staged predictably:

+- **CPU & Interrupt Stack:** flat GDT/IDT tables, PIC remap, PIT timer, and shared ISR stubs keep exceptions and timer IRQs under control.
+- **Memory Core:** bitmap physical allocator, higher-half paging with a recursive mapping slot, and a freelist-based kernel heap carve out RAM safely.
+- **Scheduler & Tasks:** a preemptive round-robin scheduler plus lifecycle tracking powers demo workloads launched from the shell.
+- **Drivers & Syscalls:** PS/2 keyboard and mouse drivers plus an `int 0x80` syscall gate expose essential I/O and diagnostics.
+- **UI Path:** VGA console with a Multiboot framebuffer renderer gives us a PenOS splash/logo, console overlay, and modern-feeling shell even on bare metal QEMU/VirtualBox.

+For recruiters or non-OS folks, PenOS is a portfolio-ready OS that boots, shows a graphical splash, and provides an interactive shell while demonstrating low-level mastery.
+Technical reviewers get a clean modular tree (`arch`, `mem`, `drivers`, `sched`, `shell`, `ui`), a `make` pipeline that emits a themed ISO, and extensive documentation (`docs/architecture.md`, per-feature commit write-ups).
+Marketers can pitch it as “branded polish uncommon in hobby kernels,” “full-stack mastery from bootloader to GUI-ready framebuffer,” and “a launchpad for upcoming filesystem, networking, and PenScript work” that’s already mapped out in the roadmap.

-PenOS is a compact yet real 32-bit x86 operating system intended for learning and portfolio demonstrations.
-GRUB loads a Multiboot-compliant kernel that brings up protected-mode infrastructure, configures paging and heaps in the higher half, enables interrupts, shows a branded ASCII splash inspired by penos-boot-splash.svg, and drops you at a quiet text-mode shell.
-Demo tasks (counter/spinner) are opt-in via shell commands so the default console stays calm.
+PenOS remains a compact yet real operating system intended for learning and portfolio demonstrations.
+GRUB loads a Multiboot-compliant kernel that brings up protected-mode infrastructure, configures paging and heaps in the higher half, enables interrupts, keeps the GRUB-provided 1024x768x32 framebuffer alive, renders a gradient PenOS splash/logo, and still drops you at a quiet text-mode shell that now sits inside a tinted overlay.
+Demo tasks (counter/spinner) are opt-in via shell commands so the default console stays calm in both the framebuffer and VGA fallbacks.

-Before the kernel runs, GRUB now renders a themed 1024×768 splash that uses a rasterized export of `penos-boot-splash.svg` (`grub/themes/penos/penos-boot-splash.png`).
-Update that PNG with `python -m pip install --user cairosvg` followed by `cairosvg penos-boot-splash.svg -o grub/themes/penos/penos-boot-splash.png -W 1024 -H 768` (or any vector tool) whenever you tweak the SVG so the bootloader and kernel splashes stay in sync.
+Before the kernel runs, GRUB renders a themed 1024x768 splash that uses a rasterized export of `penos-boot-splash.svg` (`grub/themes/penos/penos-boot-splash.png`).
+The kernel's framebuffer splash is derived from the same palette and appears immediately after GRUB hands off control, creating a seamless boot experience.
+Update that PNG with `python -m pip install --user cairosvg` followed by `cairosvg penos-boot-splash.svg -o grub/themes/penos/penos-boot-splash.png -W 1024 -H 768` (or any vector tool) whenever you tweak the SVG so the bootloader, kernel splash, and docs stay in sync.

 ![Boot splash](penos-boot-splash.svg)